|

 been donated by someone else.
 The donated liver can be obtained in two ways:

-type and the donor liver be an appropriate size for the potential
+blood type and the donor liver be an appropriate size for the potential recipient.

-also donate a portion of their liver if they prove to be
+donors may also donate a portion of their liver if they prove to be a match

 back to top